-Seven email marketing metrics to care about as a blogger
+Seven email marketing metrics to care about as a creator

 Not all metrics are created equal.
 When you begin email marketing, it can be easy to get caught up in the number of email subscribers you have, but this doesn’t tell the whole story.